Code-the-Dream-School/python-for-data-analysis-v3/lessons/03 - Data Cleaning and Validation/05_validation_duplicates_outliers.md

 ## Handling Outliers

 An **outlier** is a value far from the rest of the data.
-Unlike a range violation, an outlier isn't automatically wrong — and that's the crux of the module.
-A simple rule can flag them:
+Unlike a range violation, an outlier is not automatically wrong, which is the key point of this section.
+A straightforward rule can flag them:

 ```python
 # Replace clearly impossible ages with the median